tmobile/magentaA11y/_checklist-web/heading.md

 keyboard:
   tab: |
-    Nothing, headings should not be focusable
+    Nothing, headings must not be focusable
   arrow-keys: |
     Browses headings (when using screen reader)